opencfp/opencfp/README.md

 }
 ```

-The application does not currently work properly if you use the built-in PHP
+The application does not currently work properly if you use PHP's built-in
 server.

 <a name="create-a-database" />
 ### Create a Database